northflank-guides/node-with-postgres/README.md

 ### Putting it together with a webserver (optional)

-As Node.js usually provides a website, this in this section we will explain to wrap our previous examples into a webserver exposing an API with different endpoints to manipulate and read data.
+As Node.js a app usually provides a HTTP interface of some sort, in this section we will explain how to wrap our previous examples into a web server, exposing an API with different endpoints to manipulate and read data.
-The webserver will contain three endpoints, one for adding a row `/add?name=<your-name>` (corresponding to `add-data.js`), one for reading a row `/read?name=<your-name>` (similar to `read-data.js`) and one for reading all data.
+The web server will contain three endpoints, one for adding a row `/add?name=<your-name>` (corresponding to `add-data.js`), one for reading a row `/read?name=<your-name>` (similar to `read-data.js`) and one for reading all data.

-It makes use of the Node.js `http` package which is included by default.
+It makes use of the Node.js `http` package which is installed by default.
 As this example is slightly more involved, there will be detailed comments directly in the code:

 ```javascript
 const http = require('http');